-The currently favoured interpretation of the MSP states that the missing predicted sub-haloes do exist, but are extremely inefficient at forming stars due to a variety of baryonic processes \citep[such as feedback from massive stars and active galactic nuclei, tidal stripping, heating of intergalactic gas by the ultraviolet photo-ionising background or photo-ionization squelching, e.g.][]{Photoionization, photoionizingUV, Somerville, sawala2014, Despali2017, No_MSP}, and thus remain undetectable for conventional imaging surveys.
-Alternatively, the discrepancy might point towards dark-matter models with larger thermal velocities at early times, leading to an increased free-streaming length below which structure formation is suppressed \citep[referred to as warm dark matter or WDM,][]{WDMsim}, see e.g. \cite{Menci2012}, \cite{Nierenberg2013}, \cite{Viel_PS_Lyman_alpha}, \cite{Lovell2014} and \cite{Vegetti2018} for some recent studies.
-Lastly, the Local Group might just be a biased environment with less abundant substructure, not representative of the entire Universe \citep[e.g.][]{Plane_Satellite_Science}.
-Therefore, in order to fully clarify the above ambiguities and test the mentioned solutions to the small-scale problems of the $\Lambda$CDM paradigm, it is crucial to study mass structure in galaxies beyond the Local Universe.
-In particular, constraining the matter-clustering properties on the critical sub-galactic 1-10 kpc scales would make it possible to distinguish between both various galaxy-formation scenarios within the $\Lambda$CDM model and the alternative dark-matter models (such as WDM), due to the considerably different levels of predicted mass structure.
+The currently favoured interpretation of the MSP is that the missing subhaloes do exist but are extremely inefficient at forming stars due to a variety of baryonic processes, such as feedback from massive stars and active galactic nuclei, tidal stripping or photo-ionization squelching \citep[e.g.][]{Photoionization, photoionizingUV, Somerville, sawala2014, No_MSP, Despali_LOS}, and thus remain undetectable for conventional imaging surveys.
+Alternatively, the MSP might point towards alternative dark-matter models with higher thermal velocities in the early Universe, referred to as warm dark matter \citep[WDM,][]{WDMsim}, which predict a suppression of structure formation on the sub-galactic scales \citep[see e.g.][for some recent studies]{Menci2012, Nierenberg2013, Viel_PS_Lyman_alpha,Lovell2014, Vegetti2018, Zavala_Frenk, Hsueh2020WDM}.
+Lastly, the Local Group might just be a biased environment with less abundant substructure and, thus, not representative of the entire Universe \citep[e.g.][]{Plane_Satellite_Science}.
+Therefore, in order to fully clarify these ambiguities and test the aforementioned solutions to the small-scale tensions of the $\Lambda$CDM paradigm, it is crucial to constrain the properties of substructures in galaxies beyond the Local Universe on mass scales below that of luminous satellites.